akifiips/Panel-Regression-in-R/README.md

 ## Overview

-This repository contains the R code and R Markdown files used in Medium  article titled "Panel data regression in R"
+This repository contains the R code and R Markdown files used in Medium  article titled "Panel Data Regression in R"

 ## Contents